 But owners of a smart doorbells are not the ones affected: the recording of public space is everyone's problem.
 Placing a Shutterring over a smart doorbell makes it just a smart doorbell again.

 Comparable to a webcam cover, doorcallers slide up the Shutterring to ring the door, making themselves shortly visible.
-The diffuse filter shuts off all that the smart doorbell should not see, like the videocalling filter that blurs the background of the person behind the camera.
+The diffuse filter shuts off all that the smart doorbell should not see, like the videocalling filter that blurs the background of the person in front of the camera.
 Thus, only the person in front of the camera is visible.

-Shutterring has been designed by the Incredible Machine.
+Shutterring is a design by the Incredible Machine.

 Make your own Shutterring in 4 steps

 Only compatible with Ring video doorbell 2nd generation

 Step 1: Download Shuttering Files